 President Preckwinkle is committed to upholding the prohibition against politically-related persons and organizations influencing or attempting to influence employment actions involving employees deemed “non-exempt” for purposes of this prohibition.
-See the links below to read the Letter to Employees and to download a copy of the Political Contact Log.

 As required under the Employment Plan, the Forest Preserve District hired a Director of Compliance whose responsibilities include the following:

 - Maintaining and reviewing the Exempt List;

 - Accepting, investigating, and reporting on complaints related to Employment Plan;

 - Reporting instances of unlawful political discrimination; and